|

 6.6.9 Dependency management tools

-7. Risk Mitigation Controls
+7. Risk Mitigation Controls7.1 Understanding application vulnerabilities

 7.1.1 Race conditions